 Ann Marie Fallon, Dean of the School of Arts and Sciences

-Interdisciplinary studies allows students to build an individualized degree program around a persistent question or problem of their own, or to address a complex topic that necessarily calls for approaches from many disciplines or professions.
-This method of study allows students to integrate and synthesize knowledge, perspectives, and insights from the different fields appropriate to their particular interest.
+Interdisciplinary studies allows students to build their own degree programs.
+Drawing from across the College’s resources, in areas as diverse as business communication, ethics or ecology students pursue their own questions and ideas.
+This allows students to integrate and synthesize knowledge, perspectives, and insights from the different fields appropriate to their particular interest.

-Students majoring in interdisciplinary studies work closely with faculty to clarify their primary focus and to tailor their course plan, and meet one-on-one with faculty in their fields of interest as they work through to mastery of the major concepts of each on their progress toward a senior-level project or thesis.
+Students majoring in interdisciplinary studies work closely with faculty to clarify their primary focus and to tailor their course plan, and meet one-on-one with faculty in their fields of interest as they work through to mastery of the major concepts of each on their progress toward a senior-level capstone.

 Students might craft a program to prepare them for graduate study in a particular field, as law or medicine or philosophy, or they might choose to stress workplace practices in (for example) business or non-profit organization.
-Examples of student-designed majors include: Community Arts Management; Disability and Society; Cognitive Science; Documentary Studies; Health Policy and Management.
+Although a student earns either a B.A. or B.S. degree in Interdisciplinary Studies, examples of student-designed fields of study include: Community Arts Management; Disability and Society; Cognitive Science; Documentary Studies; Health Policy and Management.

 Additional information may be obtained from the Center for Career and Academic Planning.